retainful/site/content/docs/woocommerce/adding-a-store-logo-on-your-email-template.md

 description: "A store logo is a symbol of making the user remember your brand.
 Here is how you could add one to your abandoned cart emails."
 date: "2019-10-11"
 author: "Sowbagya lakshmi"
-tags: ["adding a coupon block on your email template", "woocommerce", "abandoned cart emails"]
+tags: ["adding a store logo", "woocommerce", "abandoned cart emails"]
 category: woocommerce
 ---